-Programme Components Expected Outcomes Expected Outputs Countries Amount (US\$) Co- funding from the CTCN (US\$) 1.
+Co- Programme Components Expected Outcomes Expected Outputs Countries Amount (US\$) funding from the CTCN (US\$) 1.
 Outreach and sourcing of innovation micro-grant proposals The innovation micro-grants mechanism is launched and partnerships for accessing the Adaptation Fund innovation mechanism are accelerated Outreach plan developed for 70 countries in the programme Project concept notes for Adaptation Fund innovation micro-grants mechanism are strengthened in 30 countries through partnerships with CTCN Network Members Global 340,375 200,000 2.Micro-grants support the development and diffusion of innovative adaptation practices, tools, and technologies Adaptation innovation and technology incubation and acceleration supported by government structures and processes Promising Adaptation Innovations and Technologies are accelerated in 15 countries Technical and financial systems to accelerate adaption innovation and technology action are strengthened in 10 countries Global 3,500,000 500,000 3.Concrete adaptation actions are triggered by the knowledge and evidence produced by the micro-grant mechanism Experiences from the micro- grant innovation mechanism lead to scaled- up funding Lessons learned and good practices from project implementation support are shared 5 joint communication materials are published and disseminated 2 technology investments proposals are developed Global 300,000 300,000 5.
-Programme Execution cost (9.5%) 434,625 6.
-Total Programme Cost 4,575,000 7.
-Programme Cy nenting 405 000 Amount of Finar ncing Requested 425,000
+Programme Ex 434,625 6.
+Total Programme Cost 4,575,000 Programme Cycle Management Fee charged by the Implementing Entity (9.3%) nenting 425,000 Amount of Financing Requested 5,000,000